 The Rendlbahn transports bikes free of charge.
 All routes begin at the ARLBERG-well.com sports and wellness centre and are signposted.
 If you want to try e-biking there are daily tours with a variety of trails and destinations.
 Kids from 10 years old can join the guided tours.

-The first ever e-bike festival is being held at the ARLBERG-well.com in June 2018.
-In addition to specially designed test tracks and a driving safety area, local guides will be available to accompany people on e-bike tours.
+The resort alos hosts and e-bike festival every June.
+In addition to specially designed test tracks and a driving safety area, local guides will be available for e-bike tours.

 If you have a competitive streak, you could consider entering the Arlberg Giro, which takes place at the end of July.
 The circuit starts in St Anton and continuing via Schruns, Gaschurn, Ischgl and Pettneu before ending up in St Anton.
 The route is 150km long and covers 2400 vertical meters.
-The Pro Cycle Criterium takes place the day before, and the Arlberg Bike Marathon is a 47km mountain race from St Anton every August.
+The Pro Cycle Criterium takes place the day before.

 Other Activities: From Watersports to Yoga